 Is It a Good Deal to Transfer Amex MR to Marriott Bonvoy?

-Converting Amex MR points into Marriott Bonvoy points represents one of the many potential valuable uses, although the value proposition isn’t necessarily the strongest for regular MR points.
+Converting Amex MR points into Marriott Bonvoy points represents one of the many potential valuable uses, although even with the 30% transfer bonus in play, it may not necessarily be the best use of MR points.

-The Amex Cobalt Card is most well-known for its ability to earn 5 MR Select points per dollar spent on food and drinks, including dining, groceries, and food delivery.
+In terms of the best credit card to use for maximizing this promotion, the Amex Cobalt Card is most well-known for its ability to earn 5 MR points per dollar spent on food and drinks, including dining, groceries, and food delivery.

 With the 30% transfer bonus in place, you can effectively earn 7.8 Marriott Bonvoy points per dollar spent on all purchases in the food and drinks category; since I’d value Marriott Bonvoy points at 0.9 cents per point (CAD), that’s equivalent to a spectacular 7.02% return on your spending, or easily more than that if you redeem your Bonvoy points wisely at a high value.